geocolumbus/chromescraper/README.md

 This project is intended to be used with headless chrome on an AWS ec-2 instance.

+I just spun this framework up on 5/31/19 .... no coding has been undertaken yet.

 ## Configure AWS ec-2 to run Headless Chrome

 https://devopsqa.wordpress.com/2018/03/08/install-google-chrome-and-chromedriver-in-amazon-linux-machine/